openblockchains/blockchain-whitepapers/bitgold.md

 All of this can be automated by software.
 The main limits to the security of the scheme are how well trust can be distributed in steps (3) and (4), and the problem of machine architecture which will be discussed below.

 Hal Finney has implemented a variant of bit gold called RPOW (Reusable Proofs of Work).
 This relies on publishing the computer code for the "mint," which runs on a remote tamper-evident computer.
-The purchaser of of bit gold can then use remote attestation, which Finney calls the transparent server technique, to verify that a particular number of cycles were actually performed.
+The purchaser of bit gold can then use remote attestation, which Finney calls the transparent server technique, to verify that a particular number of cycles were actually performed.

 The main problem with all these schemes is that proof of work schemes depend on computer architecture, not just an abstract mathematics based on an abstract "compute cycle."
 (I wrote about this obscurely several years ago.)
 Thus, it might be possible to be a very low cost producer (by several orders of magnitude) and swamp the market with bit gold.
 However, since bit gold is timestamped, the time created as well as the mathematical difficulty of the work can be automatically proven.
 From this, it can usually be inferred what the cost of producing during that time period was.